gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 ![Table visualization example](/assets/images/dash-p3-table.png)
 <br>_The trusty table._

-Tables are common and well-understood visualizations that excel when looking up a value.
+Tables are common and well-understood visualizations that excel[^2] when looking up a value.
 The above table makes finding a value and the dimensions related to it very easy.
 This version may be too dense for a system dashboard, but we can adapt it into a "single value" like so:

 ![Instant values in a table](/assets/images/dash-p3-instant.png)
 <br>_A table compressed to something widget-worthy._